Learning Hub

 Artificial Intelligence (AI)

 Artificial intelligence (AI) is the foundation of autonomous vehicles and is commonly used so machines can perform tasks that humans perform.
-In autonomous driving, AI is necessary to replicate human senses and reaction to allow vehicles to be driverless.
+In autonomous driving, AI is necessary to replicate human senses and reactions to allow vehicles to be driverless.

 Using Machine Learning (ML), a sub-class of AI, data is continuously collected from on-board sensors and communication technologies to develop models that perceive vehicle surroundings and make informed driving and control decisions accordingly.